Delaware • New Jersey • Pennsylvania

 Climate change refers to fluctuations in the Earth's climate over a long period of time.
 Defined as the average of global or of a locale's weather patterns over an extended period of time, climate is different from normal variations in weather, which can change on a regional scale, hour to hour, day to day, season to season.

-Changes in atmospheric temperature, precipitation and sea level, as well as their associated impacts to water availability, may create new challenges to meeting water quality, supply and water resource management goals.
+Changes in atmospheric temperature, precipitation and sea level, as well as their associated impacts to water resources, may create new challenges to meeting water quality, supply and flow management goals.

 To plan how best to address these challenges, water resource managers look at observed conditions, typically the most critical that has been experienced in a region.